Wheelbarrow Planter Ideas (25 Garden & Yard Pictures)

 Add wire mesh – a fine wire mesh should be attached to the bottom of the barrow to cover the holes made for drainage to keep the soil from spilling out of the drainage holes.
 Make sure the size of the wire mesh still allows water to pass through, but is fine enough to keep your soil in place.

-Fill it with soil or potting mix – depending on your preference and the type of plants you intend to add to your wheelbarrow, you can fill it until around 1″ from the top with your soil mixture or potting mix of choice.
+Fill it with soil or potting mix – depending on your preference and the type of plants you intend to add, you can fill it until around 1″ from the top with your soil mixture or potting mix of choice.
 Always keep in mind to consider the type of plant you will be planting to determine the perfect mixture and keep your plants healthy.

-Aside from filling it with soil, an alternative method would be placing existing plant pots inside the wheelbarrow.
+Aside from filling it with soil, an alternative method would be placing existing plant pots inside.
 This method is less messy and definitely faster.
 This is also ideal if you have existing potted plants you want to use

-Start Planting – you can start planting your flowers, vegetables or even succulents on your wheelbarrow planter, making sure to use the appropriate planting technique needed.
+Start Planting – you can start planting your flowers, vegetables or even succulents on your design, making sure to use the appropriate planting technique needed.
 There are so many plant varieties you can choose from depending on your preference.

 Add mulch – add the appropriate layer of mulch according to the plant you have placed in your planter to keep the moisture in.